 Third-Party Software

-If for some reason, none of the solutions above are working for you, it might be a sensible idea to download third-party software that can readily detect the hardware inside your PC.
+If for some reason, none of the solutions above are working for you, it might be a prudent idea to download third-party software that can swiftly detect the hardware inside your PC.

 CPU-Z